nhayward/book-light-editorial/pages/03.team/_laura/about.md

 She holds an MFA in Nonfiction from the Mountainview low-residency program, where she wrote a coming-of-age memoir under the mentorship of published authors and exstensively studied craft and publishing.
 She graduated from the University of New Hampshire magna cum laude with a BA in English.
 There, she focused her studies on print journalism, news editing, and fiction and nonfiction writing.

-Laura lives in New Hampshire, where she cocoons herself in blankets and edits from her secondhand La-Z-Boy chair.
-When she’s not editing, you can find her working on her own writing, binge-watching America’s Next Top Model, or trying her hand at indoor rock-climbing.

 Pronouns: She/Her

 !!!!! **Specialties:**